bwinterling/gschool-blog/source/2013-09-20-gschool-week-1.html.markdown

 George has to pick up his daughters from school, and would grind away at night, and we would reconnect in the morning and share ideas.

-The highlight of the project for me was Wednesday night.
+The highlight of the project for me was Tuesday night.
 I was about ready to go into the alley and scream at the top of my lungs.
 Instead, I asked a few different people about classes, instance variables, getters and setters.
 The best talk was with Frank, who explained that bad touches are bad.
 I didn't sleep much that night, thinking about Frank's bad touches -- but it finally **clicked** for me.

-Thursday morning, George and I basically rebuilt the entire project in about five hours.
+Wednesday morning, George and I basically rebuilt the entire project in about five hours.
 Go figure.

 The new and improved version is [here](https://github.com/bwinterling/event_reporter2).